riaz1751/LMNH-ale-alw-plants-project/summary/README.md

 extract_data
 ```

-Function for extracting and summarizing temperature and soil moisture from RDS
+Function for extracting and summarizing temperature and soil moisture from RDS.

 # Create Parquet